 In the case that a student wishes to appeal a grade, the Grade Challenge policy below should be used.

-In the case of alleged sexual misconduct, see the Institutional Recourse by Victim of Sexual Assault section of this catalog.
+In the case of alleged sexual misconduct, see the Sexual Misconduct section of this catalog.

 In any other case, the following procedure is to be followed: